MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-monitoring.md

 Azure Database for MySQL Flexible Server provides monitoring of servers through Azure Monitor.
 Monitoring data about your servers helps you troubleshoot and optimize for your workload.

-In this article, you learn about the various metrics available and Server logs for your Flexible Server, which give insight into its behavior.
+In this article, you learn about the various metrics available and Server logs for your flexible server, which give insight into its behavior.

 ## Metrics